C485/DevPack4Dataverse/README.md

 ### FieldDrill
 Gives ability to go down by lookup fields simply by defining path as string with specified delimiter or by providing path as array of fields.
-For example when we have lookup that points to record X, we can call FieldDrill by these parameters `await dataverseDevPack.FieldDrill.RetreiveAsync<string>(item.ToEntityReference(), "ownerid.fullname");` This will retrieve field fullname from lookup named ownerid in starting record entity reference.
+For example when we have lookup that points to record X, we can call FieldDrill with these parameters `await dataverseDevPack.FieldDrill.RetreiveAsync<string>(item.ToEntityReference(), "ownerid.fullname");` It will retrieve field fullname from lookup named ownerid in starting record entity reference.
 ### SdkProxy
 Gives ability to quickly execute any type of request to dataverse endpoint.
 ### CreateLinqExpressionBuilder